-A faculty member will be considered disabled if the faculty member is either (a) unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that can be expected to result in death or can be expected to last for a continuous period of not less than twelve (12) months or (b) receiving income replacement benefits for a period of not less than three (3) months under an accident and health plan covering employees of the district by reason of any medically determinable physical or mental impairment that can be expected to result in death or can be expected to last for a soft and health plan covering employees of the district by reason of any medically determinable physical or mental impairment that can be expected to result in death or can be expected to last for a continuous period of not less than twelve (12) months.
+A faculty member will be considered disabled if the faculty member is either (a) unable to engage in any substantial gainful activity by reason of any medically determinable physical or mental impairment that can be expected to result in death or can be expected to last for a continuous period of not less than twelve (12) months or (b) receiving income replacement benefits for a period of not less than three (3) months under an accident and health plan covering employees of the district by reason of any medically determinable physical or mental impairment that can be expected to result in death or can be expected to last for a specied of not less than three (12) months.
 In addition, a faculty member will be deemed disabled if determined to be totally disabled by the Social Security Administration.